dlt-hub/dlt/docs/website/docs/general-usage/customising-pipelines/pseudonymizing_columns.md

     @dlt.resource
     def dummy_data():
         for _ in range(3):
-            yield {'id':_, 'name': f'Jane Washington {_}'}
+            yield {'id': _, 'name': f'Jane Washington {_}'}
     return dummy_data(),

 def pseudonymize_name(doc):
     '''
-    Pseudonmyisation is a deterministic type of PII-obscuring Its role is to allow identifying users by their hash, without revealing the underlying info.
+    Pseudonymization is a deterministic type of PII-obscuring.
+    Its role is to allow identifying users by their hash, without revealing the underlying info.
     '''